ujjwalguptaofficial/mahal-doc/content/docs/basic/formatter.md

 ---
-Title: 'Component'
+Title: 'Formatter'
-Keywords: 'mahal'
+Keywords: 'formatter, component, mahal'
-Description: 'Get started with mahal'
+Description: 'Formatter can be used to convert one value to another value in UI'
 ---

 # Formatter

-Formatter can be used to convert one value to another value.

-A formatter is nothing but a method which can be used in the UI code.
-A pipe symbol is used to use the formatter.
+A formatter is a method can be used to convert one value to another value in UI using **pipe symbol**. .

 A decorator `Formatter` is used to declare a method formatter.
 A formatter method accepts a parameter which is converted into some other format or value.